elementmerc/Stegcore/README.md

 1. Embed: To hide the text data in the image
 2. Extract: To extract the text data from the image

-Stegcore is the first steganography software in the world to implement Ascon in the world of Steganography Enjoy 🙃
+Stegcore is the first steganography software in the world to implement Ascon in the world of Steganography.
+Enjoy 🙃